-Hunter noted that many leaders focus more emphasis on generating creativity on demand, instead of simply building innovative products, processes and interactions.
-[MORE: https://www.businessnewsdaily.com]
+Hunter noted that many leaders emphasize generating creativity on demand instead of simply building innovative products, processes and interactions.

 "Innovation isn't a mysterious black box," he said.
 "It can be simple small tweaks to existing processes, products or interactions.
 And by focusing on the process [of innovation], and not the heroically creative individual, we can build innovation at scale."

 In other words, process is replicable and scalable; a creative individual is not.
+Petrossov was one of a kind in realizing what was needed to create a new market, but his software code was easily repeatable by other programmers once written.
 Once leaders understand the difference between creativity and innovation, they can work on inspiring both among their team members – and building a culture that supports these values.